A Geometric Modeling of Occam's Razor in Deep Learning: Lightlike Statistical Manifold

+In this paper, bold capital letters like $\bm{A}$ denote matrices, bold small letters like $\bm{a}$ denote vectors, normal capital/small letters like $A$/$a$ and Greek letters like $\alpha$ denote scalars, and calligraphy letters like $\calM$ denote manifolds (with exceptions).
+We use $\bm{X}$, $\bm{Y}$ and $\bm{Z}$ to denote a collection of $N$ random observations and use $\bm{x}$, $y$ and $\bm{z}$ to denote one single observation.

-The term ``statistical manifold'' refers to $\mathcal{M}=\left\{p(\bm{x}\,\vert\,\bm{\theta})\right\}$, where each point corresponds to a probability distribution $p(\bm{x}\,\vert\,\bm{\theta})$\footnote{To be more precise, a statistical manifold~\citep{Lauritzen-1987} is a structure $(\mathcal{M},g,D)$, where $g$ is a metric tensor, and $D$ is a symmetric covariant tensor of order 3.}.
-The discipline of information geometry~\cite{aIGA} studies such a space in the Riemannian and more generally differential geometry framework.
-Hotelling~\citeyearpar{Hotelling-1930} and independently Rao~\citeyearpar{Rao-1945,Rao-reprint-1992} proposed to endow a parametric space of statistical models with the Fisher information matrix as a Riemannian metric
+The term ``statistical manifold'' refers to $\calM=\left\{p(\bm{x}\,\vert\,\bm{\theta})\right\}$, where each point of $\calM$ corresponds to a probability distribution $p(\bm{x}\,\vert\,\bm{\theta})$\footnote{To be more precise, a statistical manifold~\citep{Lauritzen-1987} is a structure $(\nabla,g,C)$ on a smooth manifold $\calM$, where $g$ is a metric tensor, $\nabla$ a torsion-free affine connection, and $C$ is a symmetric covariant tensor of order 3.}.
+The discipline of information geometry~\citep{aIGA} studies such a space in the Riemannian and more generally differential geometry framework.
+Hotelling~\citep{Hotelling-1930} and independently Rao~\citep{Rao-1945,Rao-reprint-1992} proposed to endow a parametric space of statistical models with the Fisher information matrix as a Riemannian metric: